-A bargain-price dwelling in a stunning city — with a cleaner and a handyman thrown in for good measure — would be sufficient of a deal for many individuals to make the leap to Italy, however American Keith Richardson had one different key requirement.
+A bargain-price house in a stunning city — with a cleaner and a handyman thrown in for good measure — would be sufficient of a deal for many individuals to make the leap to Italy, however American Keith Richardson had one different key requirement.

-The property the place he supposed to begin his new life should not be anywhere near a McDonald’s or Starbucks, for him two symbols of the commercialized world he was attempting to escape within the US.
+The property the place he meant to begin his new life should not be anywhere near a McDonald’s or Starbucks, for him two symbols of the commercialized world he was attempting to escape within the US.

-“I gave her a list of homes I like,” Richardson, who used to work within the US schooling system, advised NCS.
+“I gave her a list of homes I like,” Richardson, who used to work within the US schooling system, informed NCS.
 “She suggested including Nardò because I told her that I didn’t want to be anywhere near a McDonald’s or Starbucks.”

-And, after some shrewd low-ball bidding, he secured the property he hopes to spend the remainder of his retirement in for barely one-tenth of the price of a equally located property again dwelling in Southern California.
+And, after some shrewd low-ball bidding, he secured the property he hopes to spend the remainder of his retirement in for barely one-tenth of the price of a equally located property again house in Southern California.

 “The house was listed for 138,000 euros ($153,000) but I negotiated and paid €100,000 ($111,000).
 I put in another 3,800 euros to restyle it to my liking and give it a fresh look,” he tells NCS.